evanniedojadlo/evanniedojadlo.github.io/_posts/2014-08-28-mangabytes-remaining.markdown

 Fix the routes so that when a user logs in successfully that the index displays blog updates of the site and which new mangas have been added

+Fix Responsive issue with the Bootstrap navigation and sign in alignment

+Fix the issue where if a user clicks outside of the image within that div it targets the gallery

+Fix the issue where if you select the div on first page load that the gallery does not properly load (submit ticket if this does not work)